 When you see that one city has a much higher search volume for one of your top keywords than another city, you should reconsider how you target searchers in that city.

-From the table below you can also note if search volumes for keywords change in each location.
+You can also note if search volumes for keywords change in each location.
 The table can be sorted by any changes and filtered by keyword.

 Finally, if you want to add or remove a new location or device, you can select the device & location link at the top of the report.
 From this dropdown window, you can review the device type assigned to each location and how many locations/devices your project has left to add (for Guru accounts, it is up to 10 and for Business accounts it is up to 5000).